By PRO IUNVA

 Capt McCann lived with his wife, Una and their three children Nuala (10), Richard (6) and Deirdre (3) at Auburn Terrace in Athlone.
 Mrs Una McCann’s father was an Old IRA and Free State Army Veteran, Sgt Murt Whelan who died in the General Military Hospital, the Curragh Camp in 1944.

-Capt McCann’s son, Comdt Richard McCann (Retd), joined the DF as a Cadet in 1974 and he was commissioned in Oct 1975.
-He served in the Corps of Engineers and he completed two tours of duty in UNIFIL.
+His son, Comdt Richard McCann (Retd), joined the DF as a Cadet in 1974 and he was commissioned in Oct 1975 and served in the Corps of Engineers and he completed two tours of duty in UNIFIL.
 Richard’s son (Ronald’s grandson) Comdt Donal McCann joined the DF as a Cadet in Sep 2003 and he was commissioned in Jul 2005 and is currently serving in 1 Bde Engr Gp, he completed two tours of duty with UNIFIL.
 Donal is the fourth generation to serve in the DF.